STAT540-UBC/STAT540-UBC.github.io/seminars/seminars_winter_2021/seminar7/sm07_clustering-pca.md

     ## [1] TRUE

-In terms of `prcomp`, it is the `rotation` and `x` matrices that are swapped, although the equivalence with PCs is up to a scaling.
-So, though it is convention to perform PCA with features (genes) in columns, you can do it the other way around (*if you’re careful about what is being centered/scaled*) and achieve equivalent results up to a scaling of the values of the PCs.
-For more details, see [this section of Irizarry’s Genomics Class online book](https://genomicsclass.github.io/book/pages/pca_svd.html).
+In terms of `prcomp`, it is the `rotation` and `x` matrices that are swapped, although the equivalence with PCs is up to a scaling and rotation.
+So, though it is convention to perform PCA with features (genes) in columns for comparing samples, you can do it the other way around (*if you’re careful to make sure it is the genes that are being centered/scaled*) and achieve equivalent results up to a scaling/rotation of the values of the PCs.
+Also note that if instead you’re looking to find axes of variation of genes (instead of samples), as in SVA, then the scaling/centering should be done on samples instead.
+For more details, see lecture notes and [this section of Irizarry’s Genomics Class online book](https://genomicsclass.github.io/book/pages/pca_svd.html).

 OK, on with our analysis.
 What does the sample spread look like, as